 Being a service based division, it has higher margins than the BlackBerry hardware division.
-While BlackBerry's recent travails have caused smartphone gross margins to fall to the low single digits, push email affords it margins of over 80%, according to our estimates.
+While BlackBerry's recent travails have caused smartphone gross margins to fall to the fall considerably, the software division offers margins upwards of 80%.

 Increasing Smartphone Demand and Competition

 While BlackBerry is widely considered to have made the first smartphone, Apple and vendors running Google's Android software have run away with the market in recent years.
 BlackBerry’s handset business has seen a precipitous decline over the last few years.
 The company’s global market share has fallen to just 0.5% ( in terms of smartphone operating systems) from close to 14% three years ago, according to IDC.
 BlackBerry is pinning all its hopes on BB10 OS and new hardware such the BlackBerry Passport and Classic.
 The QWERTY-based Classic and Passport models will appeal to traditional BlackBerry lovers, and could help the company retain its core user base of government and enterprise users, the new launches were largely met with a lukewarm response.
 Now, the firm is betting on the Android OS, with the launch of the BlackBerry Priv.

 Focus on Software

-Given its current woes in the handset space, BlackBerry has been reworking the strategy for its software and services business to drive a turnaround.
+Given its current woes in the handset space, BlackBerry has been reworking the strategy for its software business to drive a turnaround.

 BlackBerry introduced cross platform support in BES 10 in order to capitalize on the growing “bring your own device” trend (BYOD), providing support for rival platforms including Android and iOS.
-The company has also been investing considerable resources in developing BES 12, which would unify support for BES 10 and BES 5, making it easy for organizations to operate both BB7 and BB10 based devices on a single infrastructure.
+The company also invested considerable resources in developing BES 12, which unifies support for BES 10 and BES 5, making it easy for organizations to operate both BB7 and BB10 based devices on a single infrastructure.